bami25/Voltix-Sales/README.md

 # Project Background
-Spun Electronics, established in 2014, is a global e-commerce company that sells popular electronic products worldwide via its website and mobile app.
+Voltix Electronics, established in 2014, is a global e-commerce company that sells popular electronic products worldwide via its website and mobile app.

 The company has significant amounts of data on its sales, marketing efforts, operations, product offerings, and loyalty program that has been previously underutilized.
-In this project I analyzed and synthesizes this data to uncover crucial insights that will improve Spun Electronics' commercial success.
+In this project I analyzed and synthesizes this data to uncover crucial insights that will improve Voltix Electronics' commercial success.

 Insights and recommendations are provided on the following key areas:

 - **Sales Trends Analysis:** Evaluation of historical sales patterns, both globally and by region, focusing on Revenue, Order Volume, and Average Order Value.
-- **Product Level Performance:**  An analysis of Spun Electronics, various product lines, understanding their impact on sales and returns.
+- **Product Level Performance:**  An analysis of Voltix Electronics, various product lines, understanding their impact on sales and returns.
 - **Loyalty Program Success:** An assessment of the loyalty program on customer retention and sales.
 - **Regional Comparisons:** An evaluation of sales and orders by region.